In this article, I want to explain how to prepare the Chinese-style stuffed cabbage roll I made as a teenager.

 The choice of ingredients for the stuffed cabbage is endless.
 For example, the stuffing of the Japanese stuffed cabbage contains Panko (breadcrumb), similar to meatballs, and the Japanese hamburger is called Hambagu.

-If you like more vegetables, you can add carrots and celery to the stuffing.
+If you like more vegetables, add carrots and celery to the stuffing.
 Adding bamboo shoots and cloud fungus (云耳) adds crunchiness to the stuffed cabbage rolls.

 c.
 What about using other seasonings?

 The seasonings I use in this easy recipe are only my preference, which is never intended to be a fixed formula.
-Instead, combine various Chinese seasonings with different proportions to create the flavor you like.
+Instead, combine various Chinese seasonings with different proportions to create your favorite flavor.
 Here is the list of the traditional Chinese seasonings in case you are unfamiliar with them.
 They are light soy sauce, dark soy sauce, oyster sauce, sesame oil, fish sauce, ground white pepper, black vinegar, and rice wine.

 a.
 Steps to steam the cabbage rolls